 Temporary Tattoo Batteries Produce Power From Sweat

 Wenzhao Jia, Ph.D., a postdoctoral student at the University of California San Diego, along with her colleagues have developed a sensor in the form of a tattoo that can both monitor a person’s progress during exercise and produce power from lactate, which is naturally present in sweat.
-The team imprinted a flexible lactate sensor onto tattoo paper, which strips electrons from lactate, generating a weak electrical current.
+The team imprinted best tattoo designs on a flexible lactate sensor onto tattoo paper, which strips electrons from lactate, generating a weak electrical current.
 The team is currently working to boost the power output of the sweat-powered biobattery.
 It currently only generates about 4 microWatts - a bit small to generate enough power to run a wristwatch, which requires at least 10 microWatts.

 Brazil Offers Cheaper Loans to Encourage Local Solar Industry